-For Scope 3 category 11 and Scope 4 emissions, we take activity data and multiply it by an emission factor which gives an estimate of the CO_2 emissions figure.
+For ATM related emissions, we take activity data and multiply it by an emission factor which gives an estimate of the CO2 emissions figure.

-tCO2 = Activity Data x Emission Factor
+tC02 = Activity Data x Emission Factor

-NATS uses a fuel: CO_2 ratio of 1:3.18 as specified by our regulator1 in order to convert activity data into tonnes CO_2 .
+We use a fuel: CO2 ratio of 1:3.18 as specified by our regulator in order to convert activity data into tonnes CO2.
 This conversion factor is consistent over time.

 5.3.
-ATM CO2 emissions baseline
+Baseline

-Estimates of the CO_2 emissions that resulted from the operation of aircraft handled in 2006 were generated so that we can track progress towards a March 2020 target of reducing ATM related CO_2 emissions by 10% on average per flight.
+Estimates of the CO2 emissions that resulted from the operation of aircraft handled in 2006 were generated so that we can track progress towards a March 2020 target of reducing ATM related CO2 emissions by 10% on average per flight3.
 This information demonstrated the performance towards this target through the separate assessment of the three forms of our operations, namely: